chimney regulations and laws in colorado

 Lakewood

-Lakewood, a dynamic suburban city, follows the 2021 International Building Code with localized amendments.
-The city mandates that chimneys be inspected annually to ensure soundness and eliminate hazardous deposits.
+Lakewood, a dynamic suburban city, adheres to the 2021 International Building Code with local amendments.
+The town requires annual chimney inspections to ensure structural integrity and eliminate hazardous deposits.
 Regular maintenance, including cleaning, is strongly recommended to prevent creosote buildup, a leading cause of chimney fires.
-While permits are generally required for chimney-related construction or repair, more minor repairs under 100 square feet are exempt, offering homeowners some flexibility.
-Lakewood’s regulations aim to balance stringent safety measures with practical application.
+While permits are generally required for chimney-related construction or repair, minor repairs under 100 square feet are exempt, offering homeowners some flexibility.
+Lakewood’ss regulations aim to balance stringent safety measures with practical application.

 chimney regulations in lakewood co